 Here's how Western sanctions are pummelling Russia's economy

-A month into the most severe and coordinated sanctions from Western governments, Russia's economy is showing signs of cracking.
+A month into the most severe and coordinated sanctions by Western governments, Russia's economy is showing signs of cracking.

 With the ruble seesawing in value against the dollar and many educated Russians reportedly fleeing the nation, Russia's economy is facing a contraction unlike any it's ever seen before.
 "The current crisis will wipe out 15 years of economic development," the Institute of International Finance said in a report.